franzesegiovanni/franka_human_friendly_controllers/README.md

 In a terminal with the workspace sourced, open vscode, be sure that you have the extension Jupyter installed and then run one by one the cells in python/LfD/main_lfd.py.
 You can record kinesthetic demonstration, save them, load them and then play them back.
 Every time you execute a skill, the robot goes back to the starting position of the demonstration.

+# More cool stuff
-Do you want to control two arms at the same time using similar controllers?
+- Do you want to control two arms at the same time using similar controllers?
 Check out [franka_bimanual_controllers](https://github.com/franzesegiovanni/franka_bimanual_controllers).

-Do you want to read the franka buttons in ROS.
-Check out [franka_button](https://github.com/franzesegiovanni/franka_buttons).
+- Do you want to read the franka buttons in ROS?
+Check out [franka_buttons](https://github.com/franzesegiovanni/franka_buttons).

-More learning from demonstration check out [ILoSA](https://github.com/franzesegiovanni/ILoSA), [SIMPLe](https://github.com/franzesegiovanni/SIMPLe) and [franka_learning_from_demonstration](https://github.com/platonics-delft/franka_learning_from_demonstrations).
+- Do you want to do learning from demonstration?
+Check out [ILoSA](https://github.com/franzesegiovanni/ILoSA), [SIMPLe](https://github.com/franzesegiovanni/SIMPLe) and [franka_learning_from_demonstration](https://github.com/platonics-delft/franka_learning_from_demonstrations).

 # Cite us!
 If you found this repo useful for your research, please cite it as: